Reduce, Reuse, Recycle

 I'm trying, though, and the other day for the first time in 20 years, I darned a pair of socks.
 I’m ashamed to say, I hardly knew how to begin.
 As you’ve probably guessed, my socks somehow metamorphosed into a pig’s ear,

 I haven't given up, though.
 I am really trying to be more fiscally responsible and to embrace the "make do and mend" ethos.
 Now I have got to grips with darning (kind of) I will no longer throw away a pair of socks because they have one small hole.
 Good grief, last week I even mended a hem that was coming down.
 Not that everything has been a rip-roaring success.
 My attempt to make soup out of a chicken carcase and left-over vegetables tasted just like.... some tasteless concoction made out of a chicken carcase and left-over vegetables.
+But you know what they say, practice makes perfect, so I'm going to keep trying.

 Before you leave: